Ecorte/EcorteWhitelist/README.md

 - `ecortewhitelist.whitelist.bypass`: Allow to bypass the whitelist

 ### LuckPerms Contexts
-This plugin add the `iswhitelisted` context to LuckPerms.
+This plugin adds the `iswhitelisted` context to LuckPerms.
 This context is true if the player is whitelisted, false otherwise.